MOVIE POSTER SIZES & TERMS

 United Artists reissued all of the Sean Connery-era Bond movies in 1980 and the posters for these re-releases are a common source of confusion for collectors because they not only used the same artwork for the re-release posters, but they also included the original copyright date in the lower left of the poster.
 The poster on the left below is the original 1962 first release one-sheet for Dr. No; the poster on the right is from the 1980 re-release.
 There are ways to tell them apart, as long as you know what to look for.
 The paper on the re-release posters is noticeably glossier than the originals, plus where the originals have the NSS number in the lower right corner the re-releases are missing the NSS info and simply have the title of the movie in CAPITAL LETTERS.

 Not to be confused with legitimate theatrical reissue movie posters, reprints are commercially printed reproduction posters sold in retail outlets.
 Movie poster reprints date as far back as the mid-1960s.
 One of the most prolific manufacturers was Portal Publications in northern California.
 These reprints are typically 24 x 36 inches in size, and bear the manufacturer’s name and address in the bottom border.
 Astute collectors usually recognize that an original Gone with the Wind poster shouldn’t have a zip code in the bottom border (Gone with the Wind was released in 1939; zip codes were introduced in 1963) but many of these reprints have been in circulation long enough now that they show up in attics and garage sales with a somewhat aged patina and can fool novice collectors.
-Reprints are of little or no value.
+Reprints, repros and re-strikes are of little or no value.
+And please don't use the word repo; that is something that happens when you don't keep up with your car payments.

 The term "Roadshow" refers to a practice from a bygone era.
 Before movies opened nationwide (and today worldwide) on the same day with massive television and social media campaigns, they were introduced in a few select cities around the United States in a limited number of theaters as a way of generating word-of-mouth publicity.
 This practice was generally reserved for only big-budget or epic films such as Ben-Hur, Cleopatra, Lawrence of Arabia, Spartacus, the Sound of Music and 2001: A Space Odyssey.
 Back in the 1950s and 1960s the studios made these Roadshow premieres a big event, selecting only the most prestigious theaters and offering reserved seats, special sound systems, and sometimes even a live orchestra.
 Sometimes - but not always - the studios produced different posters specifically for the Roadshow release.
 These can be distinguished from the general release poster either by having a different artwork campaign, or sometimes by a different type of film process listed on the poster.
 For example, the Roadshow release of the Sound of Music was screened in a film process known as Todd-AO.
 Roadshow posters for the Sound of Music can be distinguished from later releases because they include the Todd-AO logo.